reflectoring/reflectoring.github.io/content/blog/2022/2022-01-28-getting-started-with-amazon-kinesis.md

 Kinesis Data Streams is used to send data from data producers as soon as it is produced (in real-time) and then continuously processing that data.
 The processing can include transformation of the data before emitting to another data store or running real-time metrics and analytics.

-When using Kinesis Data Streams, we first set up a data stream and then write producer applications which write data to the data stream and consumer applications that read data from the data stream:
+When using Kinesis Data Streams, we first set up a data stream and then build producer applications which write data to the data stream and consumer applications that read data from the data stream:

 // TODO diagram